harness/developer-hub/docs/platform/11_Triggers/trigger-on-a-new-artifact.md

 This Trigger is a simple way to automate deployments for new builds.

-### Before you bBegin
+### Before you begin

-* You should be familiar with Harness CD Pipelines, such as the one you create in the [Kubernetes CD Quickstart](/article/knunou9j30-kubernetes-cd-quickstart).
+* You should be familiar with Harness CD Pipelines, such as the one you create in the [Kubernetes CD Quickstart](https://docs.harness.io/article/knunou9j30-kubernetes-cd-quickstart).

 ### Important notes